awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-custom.md

 **Note**
 Systems Manager supports a maximum of 20 custom inventory types per AWS account\.

-To assign custom inventory to an instance, you can either use the Systems Manager [PutInventory](https://docs.aws.amazon.com/ssm/latest/APIReference/API_PutInventory.html) API action, as described in [Walkthrough: Assign custom inventory metadata to an instance](sysman-inventory-walk-custom.md)\.
+To assign custom inventory to an instance, you can either use the Systems Manager [PutInventory](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PutInventory.html) API operation, as described in [Walkthrough: Assign custom inventory metadata to an instance](sysman-inventory-walk-custom.md)\.
 Or, you can create a custom inventory JSON file and upload it to the instance\.
 This section describes how to create the JSON file\.

 The following example JSON file with custom inventory specifies rack information about an on\-premises server\.
 This examples specifies one type of custom inventory data \(`"TypeName": "Custom:RackInformation"`\), with multiple entries under `Content` that describe the data\.